darren-white/Getting-and-Cleaning-Data/CodeBook.md

 	- y_train.txt

 	The following tasks are performed by the script:

-The following tasks are performed by the script:
 	- Join the activiy descriptions in activity_labels.txt with y_train.txt and y_test.txt to give a description to each activity
 	-features.txt contains a description of each column in x_train & x_test.
 These values will be modified to remove special characters.
 This list will be used to name each column.
 	- x_train and subject_train will be joined to add subject to X_train